gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Iframe security is based on the browser’s same-origin policy, which means that resources from different websites shouldn’t be able to interact with each other.

-This means that an iframe from another website — such as a payment provider — can’t be accessed from outside, has its own cookies and local storage, and runs isolated JavaScript.
-This security feature can also be enabled for iframes from the same site.
+This means that a parent page can't access an iframe that comes from another website, like a payment provider.
+It also has its own cookies and local storage, and runs isolated JavaScript.

 These security features are sometimes used by attackers to run malicious code out of sight of the main page.